Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 - sharing items that come into contact with a cold sore, such as lipstick or eating utensils

 Shingles can develop in anyone who’s had chickenpox.
-Chickenpox was a very common childhood disease until the chickenpox vaccine became available in the United States in 1995.
-This means that most current American adults are at risk of developing shingles.
+Because the chickenpox vaccine was not available to children before 1995, most adults in the United States today are at risk of developing shingles.

 - being older than 50